I've been dating a single mom in her 20s for several years now.

 The dynamics of dating a young single mother will likely be a bit of a shock to you.

 A single mom in her 20s will likely be more mature for her age.
 The responsibility over a life will push her toward adulthood rather quickly.
-This can be a good thing if there's a significant age gap between you.

 If she had her kid in her early 20s (or younger), she may have missed out on the typical party/clubbing phase.

 Whether or not that's relevant will depend on the individual.
 For me, that phase ended nearly as soon as it began.
 It didn't hold my interest for very long.
-With that said, she's single and may like to go out with her friends from time to time.

 Her life is probably more chaotic than others her age.
 Wanting to let loose a bit makes sense when she can catch a break.